hoangduytran/blender-manual/manual/animation/motion_paths.rst

 The paths are automatically updated when you edit your poses/keyframes, and they are also active during animation playback.
-Playing the animation affects the paths only when the *Around Current Frame* option is enabled.
+Playing the animation affects the paths only when using the *Around Frame* type.

 Options